Accelerating Universe from Constraints: Degrees of freedom in the Jordan frame

 For the scalar modes, we first note that $\phi$ does not propagate.
 Accordingly, we solve the constraint equation and substitute it back to the action.
 Then, after several integrations by parts, if we perform a substitution,

 we find that $\psi$ is constrained.
-By solving the constraint and substituting back to the action, we find a Lagrangian density for the single scalar mode $\delta\sigma_f$, which is given by
+By solving the constraint and substituting back to the action, we find a Lagrangian density for the single scalar mode $\delta\sigma_f$, which is in the momentum space given by

-where $c_1(t)$ and $c_2(t)$ are the time-dependent coefficients.
+where $A(t)$ and $B(t)$ are coefficients that depend on time.
 In the terminology of cosmological perturbation theory, $\delta\sigma_f$ corresponds to the scalar field perturbation on flat slices.
+We immediately see that the speed of the propagation for the constrained scalar is unity, $c_{\sigma}^2=1$.

-For the perturbations to be healthy, we require the non-ghost condition, $c_1(t)>0$.
+For the perturbations to be healthy, we require the non-ghost condition, $A(t)>0$.
 Explicitly, it is given by